gurmadharir/Excel-Skills-for-Business/README.md

-# 📊 Excel Skills for Business - MQUniversity
+# 📊 Excel Skills for Business - Macquarie University

 Welcome to my **Excel Skills for Business** coursework repository from **Macquarie University** on Coursera!
 This repo contains assignments, quizzes, notes, and projects — all organized week-by-week.